wp-plugins/landing-pages-builder/readme.txt

 All you need is to make sure that the Permalinks are set to "Post Name" or "Custom Structure".
 You would verify this in Settings->Permalinks.

 = Where are Landing Pages stored ? =
 Your Landing Pages are stored on Wishpond, so that you can add email automation, ad campaigns and other features to your Landing Pages.
+This also means that if you ever uninstall this plugin, your wishpond account still has your work.

 = How do I delete a Landing Page ? =
 After you create a Landing Page, you can view it under "Landing Pages".
 Click the "Manage" link under the landing page to get to the management screen for that specific landing page.
 To delete it, simply scroll to the bottom of the management screen to delete that landing page.